 - 1. "Agreement/Contract" means all types of agreements, regardless of what they may be called, for the purchase or disposal of supplies, services, materials, equipment, or construction and which contain the terms and obligations of the business transaction. - 2.
 "Board" means the Board of Directors of the Gulf Consortium. - 3.
 "Business" means any corporation, partnership, individual, sole proprietorship, joint stock company, joint venture, or any other private legal entity. - 4.
 "Commodity" means a product that the Gulf Consortium may contract for or purchase for the use and benefit of the Gulf Consortium.
 A specific item, it is different from the rendering of time and effort by a provider. - 5.
 "Consortium" shall mean the Gulf Consortium, created under the Florida Interlocal Cooperation Act (Part I of Chapter 163, Florida Statutes) and the Interlocal Agreement entered into by its members on September 12, 2012. - 6.
 "Contractor/Consultant" means any person having a contract with the Consortium. - 7.
 "Data" means recorded information, regardless of form or characteristic. - 8.
 "Designee" means a duly authorized representative of a person holding a superior position. - 9.
-"Finance Manager" shall refer to the staff so designated by the entity contracted to provide accounting and financial management services for the Consortium. - "Negotiated Indirect Cost Rate" refers to an indirect cost rate that has been formally 10. established with a federal agency in accordance with 2 CFR 200, Subpart 4, Section C.2.f., which states Appendix that provisional and final rates neither predetermined must be negotiated where nor fixed rates appropriate.
-Counties may have a Negotiated Indirect Cost Rate (or NICRA) are already established due to prior Federal Awards or other federally funded programs.
+"Finance Manager" shall refer to the staff so designated by the entity contracted to provide accounting and financial management services for the Consortium. - "Negotiated Indirect Cost Rate" refers to an indirect cost rate that has been formally 10. established with a federal agency in accordance with 2 200, Subpart CFR 4, Section C.2.f., which states and final rates Appendix that provisional must negotiated where neither predetermined fixed be nor rates appropriate.
+Counties may have a Negotiated Indirect Cost Rate (or NICRA) already established due to prior Federal Awards or other federally funded programs.
 Where counties do not have an established Indirect Cost Rate with a federal agency, a De minimis 10% rate may be used.
-The 10% De minimis rate may be elected by organization received negotiated indirect an that has never
+The 10% De minimis rate may be elected by organization that received negotiated indirect an has never